Best Travel Money Tips for South Africa

 Planning a thrilling adventure in South Africa?

 Currency needs to be on your to do list.
 Here is some general information about the South African Rand and some tips and tricks to get the best deal on your conversion from AUD to ZAR.

 Most banks do exchange currency.
 The issue is that they often have high fees, and don't offer very good rates.
 It's always better to compare rates elsewhere before deciding, but as a standard rule it's best to avoid your bank.
-Especially for a popular currency like South African Rand.
+Especially for a popular currency like ZAR.

 How to buy Rand in South Africa

 If you decide to buy your currency when you get to South Africa, the first thing you'll need to do is make sure you have Australian dollars in cash.
 This way you can exchange it when you get there.

 Similar to Australia, it's best to avoid buying currency at the airport and the bank, and better to do it in one of the major city centres.

 You can use this link to find Travelex stores in South Africa.

 There are lots of banks within South Africa to help you exchange your Aussie dollars.
 The listed banks below have branches in are located in Cape Town, Durban, Johannesburg, Soweto, Pretoria, Port Elizabeth and Pietermaritzburg.